 They were cooperating.

-Everybody in the bo uh in the Trump White House was encouraged to testify before Mueller, before the committee.
+Everybody in the Trump White House was encouraged to testify before Mueller, before the committee.

 Nobody was denied their opportunity to testify.

-They had one and a half million pages of documents that they gave to Mueller special counsel.
+They had one and a half million pages of documents that they gave to Mueller's special counsel.

-The president, his entire White House staff, top to bottom, including White House counsel Dom McGann, who spent 30 hours testifying before Mueller.
+The president, his entire White House staff, top to bottom, including White House counsel Don McGahn, who spent 30 hours testifying before Mueller.

-It's been a Senate House Special Counsel investigation, and all four investigations have concluded the same thing.
+There's been a Senate House special counsel investigation, and all four investigations have concluded the same thing.

 So they figure, well, we can't get them to come, so who do they turn to?